 This policy has been written for the benefit of therapy clients of Aurora Mind and Body Ltd.

 Though therapists are mostly trained to keep their personal lives out of the consulting room for the benefit of their clients, the availability of information about us on the internet means that this isn’t always possible.
-Furthermore, therapists need to make their own choices about their involvement in social media, how publically available their online presence is, and to be aware of how their online presence can aﬀect their clients.
+Furthermore, therapists need to make their own choices about their involvement in social media, how publicly available their online presence is, and to be aware of how their online presence can aﬀect their clients.
 This document is based on our own choices with regard to social media and we ask all therapy clients, whether face to face or online, to read through this document so they are familiar with our views on the topic.

 Our public activities